jknopp/gryfen/README.md

 ### Local
 Container credit to: https://github.com/Zenika/terraform-azure-cli

-Launch the container which contains the Azure CLI and Terraform, passing it our initialization scirpt:
+Launch the container which contains the Azure CLI and Terraform, passing it our [init script](infrastructure/azure/init_local):

 ```bash
 cd infrastructure/azure